+Hexplore is a roleplaying adventure questing game where you are taking on an evil adversary intent on destroying your realm.
 The game centres around your hero where you try to gather talismans or relic fragments, creating powerful equipment that may help destroy your adversary.
-Within the forest version, Adrimon the sorceress is enslaving the forest dwellers, and players will be able to gain favours from the forest spirits, sneak into the cities, move though the fey-realm and interact with the Dryad, a powerful ally, and battle tough foes or release them from the Magi’s control to become allies.
-It is very roleplay centric in that you have basic skills to move, search for treasure and survive in the forests, alongside combat abilities of attack and defence and two clever mastery skills which is where the characters become unique to their role.
+Within the forest, Adrimon the sorceress is enslaving the forest dwellers, and players will be able to gain favours from the forest spirits, sneak into the cities, move though the fey-realm and interact with the Dryad, a powerful ally, and battle tough foes or release them from the Magi’s control to become allies.
+It is very roleplay centric in that you have basic skills to move, search for treasure and survive in the forests, alongside combat abilities of attack and defense and two clever mastery skills which is where the characters become unique to their role.
 The main part of the game involves you upgrading your skills board using a mark and wipe process, which i found works really well.

-These games are not overly complex, although there is a learning curve to know what you can do in city, shrines or ruins, and there are helpful component boards to refer to.
-It soon becomes second nature, although you will still need to look up conditions, skills and new equipment regularly.
+The game is not overly complex, although there is a learning curve to know what you can do in city, shrines or ruins, and there are helpful component boards to refer to.
+It soon becomes second nature, although you will likely need to look up conditions, skills and new equipment regularly.
 As a solo or two player game, i really enjoy the journey of discovery, and as you play you will progress a characters storyline and increase their skills.
 The writing on event and quest cards provides theme and there is a nice story book too which adds background to certain events and enemies.
-The full game is a long one, closer to Mage Knight length here to get near the final showdown (although there are quicker variants allowed), however the enjoyment really is in the journey, and i also found great fun in setting myself a shorter objective for instance to free Hathowyr the great owl or defeat Tharanos the rotting treant, and still have an engaging shorter game to play.
+The full game is a long one, closer to Mage Knight length here to get near the final showdown (although there are quicker variants), however the enjoyment really is in the journey, and i also found great fun in setting myself a shorter objective for instance to free Hathowyr the great owl or defeat Tharanos the rotting treant, and still have an engaging shorter game to play.
 I would have thought writing more bite sized objective scenarios would have been a good move by the developer.